Pach Chhoeun: 1936-1942

 1953 picture of Pach Chhoeun with granddaughter.

 1945-1950

 Japanese military pushed out the French from Cambodia in March 1945.
 Norodom Sihanouk presided over a rally to proclaim Cambodia's Independence and commemorated the anti-French demonstration of the Umbrella March of July 20, 1942.
-Pach Chhoeun just released from Poulo Condor prison and Son Ngoc Thanh returned from Tokyo joined Norodom Sihanouk at a rally in Phnom Penh.
+Pach Chhoeun just released from Poulo Condor prison and Sơn Ngọc Thành returned from Tokyo joined Norodom Sihanouk at a rally in Phnom Penh.
 Son Ngoc Than became Prime Minister and Pach Chhoeun took a position as Minister of National Economy and Recovery.
-By October 1945 however, the French Government returned with aid of British and arrested Son Ngoc Than who sided with Vietnamese to resist the French.
+By October 1945 however, the French Government returned with aid of British and arrested Sơn Ngọc Than who sided with Vietnamese to resist the French.
 He was exiled to France to remain for six years.